Szero/vim-quotebrace/README.md

  `<C-g> (Control + G)` for yanking the text between brackets

-Both keybinds work in insert and normal mode.
+Each keybind works from insert and normal mode.

+### Configuration

-If you want to change the keybindings there are two variables you can add you your ~/.vimrc:
+If you want to change the default keybindings, there are two variables you can add you your ~/.vimrc:

  - `let g:QuoteBraceSelect = <your keybind>`
  - `let g:QuoteBraceYank = <your keybind>`